grammyjs/website/site/docs/hosting/vps.md

 Next, find and delete the record of type `CNAME` with the name `www`.
 Instead, create a new record of type `A` with the name `www`, pointing to the IP address of your VPS, and set the TTL to 3600.

-> In the event of a difficulty, use the other method described in [knowledge base](https://support.hostinger.com/en/articles/1583227-how-to-point-domain-to-your-vps).
+> If you run into problems, use the other method described in [knowledge base](https://support.hostinger.com/en/articles/1583227-how-to-point-domain-to-your-vps).

 ### Setting up a Web Server